 Even talented financial analysts can fail to look at the big picture when making recommendations to the company that employs them.

 For example, a large translation agency looking to acquire a company that sells AI-powered translation software needs more than a business-savvy financial analyst to make informed decisions about the acquisition.
 This business should check in with financial analysts who understand the rapidly changing tech market and are very experienced in Silicon Valley-style acquisitions.

 Your business needn’t hire full-time to get a good look at the whole story.
-Your company can always call upon a freelance financial analyst to weight in on big decisions on an as-needed basis.
+Your company can always call upon a freelance financial analyst to weigh in on big decisions on an as-needed basis.

 If your business is new to financial analysis or you feel you might be at risk of committing one of the aforementioned mistakes, then hiring a freelance financial expert could be a game-changer for your company.
-Whether you are preparing data for an analysis or ready to receive recommendations, having instant access to excellent talent for only as long as you need it can definitely make financial analysis less daunting.
+Whether you are preparing data for analysis or ready to receive recommendations, having instant access to excellent talent for only as long as you need it can definitely make financial analysis less daunting.